-- estimates of expenditure (which shall be a charge on the Consolidated Fund) of the parliamentary service for the next following financial year; - (ii) to cause to be audited and a report thereon laid before the National Assembly at least once every year, the accounts of the Commission; - (f) despite paragraphs (c) and (d), to provide security staff to maintain proper security for members of Parliament and for the services and facilities within the precincts of Parliament: - (g) to determine the terms and conditions of service of persons holding or acting in the offices of the Parliamentary Service; - (h) from time to time as necessity arises, to appoint an independent body to review and make recommendations on the salaries and allowances of the members of Parliament: - (i) to initiate, co-ordinate and harmonize policies and strategies relating to the development of the Parliamentary Service; - (j) to undertake, singly or jointly with other relevant authorities and organisations, such programmes as will promote the ideals of parliamentary democracy in Kenya. - (k) to do such other things including review of parliamentary powers and privileges as may be necessary for the well-being of the members and staff of Parliament and to exercise such other functions as may be prescribed by or under an Act of Parliament.
+- (i) to cause to be prepared and laid before the National Assembly in each financial year estimates of expenditure (which shall be a charge on the Consolidated Fund) of the parliamentary service for the next following financial year; - (ii) to cause to be audited and a report thereon laid before the National Assembly at least once every year, the accounts of the Commission; - (f) despite paragraphs (c) and (d), to provide security staff to maintain proper security for members of Parliament and for the services and facilities within the precincts of Parliament; - (b)(g) to determine the terms and conditions of service, and exercising budgetary control over the service of persons holding or acting in the offices of the Parliamentary Service;

+(h) from time to time as necessity arises, to appoint an independent body to review and make recommendations on the salaries and allowances of the members of Parliament;

+- (i) to initiate, co-ordinate and harmonize policies and strategies relating to the development of the Parliamentary Service; - (e)(j) to undertake, singly or jointly with other relevant organizations, authorities and organisations, such programmes to will promote the ideals of parliamentary democracy; and in Kenya. - (b) carrying out other functions - (i) to do such other things including review of parliamentary powers and privileges as may be necessary for the well-being of the members and staff of Parliament; or - (d)(k) and to exercise such other functions as may be prescribed by or under legislationan Act of Parliament.